KHeartsSora/SimpleVoiceChat-NetworkSync/README.md

 This addon requires the original Simple Voice Chat mod to function.
 Download it from https://www.curseforge.com/minecraft/mc-mods/simple-voice-chat/files.

-## Features

-* **Localhost Network Sync:** Simplifies server management by directly connecting the client to the server running on the same machine.
+## Important Note Regarding NetworkSync

+**SimpleVoiceChatNS.exe:** This auxiliary application is required alongside the SimpleVoiceChatNS mod.
+However, due to its functionality of network configuration, it might trigger warnings from your antivirus or firewall software.

+**Important:**

+* **Do not directly open SimpleVoiceChatNS.exe.**
+* **Place the file outside the `mods` folder within your Minecraft directory.**

+While this file might raise security concerns, it's crucial for the mod's network synchronization features and only functions when launched through the mod itself.

 ## Installation

 1. **Install Simple Voice Chat:** Following the instructions from the link above, install the base Simple Voice Chat mod.
-2. **Download NetworkSync:** Download the SimpleVoiceChat NetworkSync mod from [Replace with your download instructions].
+2. **Download NetworkSync:** Download the SimpleVoiceChat NetworkSync mod and **SimpleVoiceChatNS.exe** from [Replace with your download instructions].
-3. **Place the mod:** Move the downloaded NetworkSync mod file into the `mods` folder within your Minecraft directory.
+3. **Place the mod:** Move the downloaded NetworkSync mod file **into the `mods` folder** within your Minecraft directory.
+4. **Place the executable:** Place **SimpleVoiceChatNS.exe** outside the `mods` folder, but within your Minecraft directory.
-4. **Start Minecraft:** Launch Minecraft and enjoy the seamless network connection for your locally hosted server.
+5. **Start Minecraft:** Launch Minecraft and enjoy the seamless network connection for your locally hosted server.

 ## Usage